ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

   * get recent blocks from the finalized state, if required

 The relevant chain can start at any non-finalized block, or at the finalized tip.
-If the next block is valid, it becomes the new tip of the relevant chain.

-In particular, if the previous block is not a chain tip, the relevant chain becomes a new chain fork.

 [RFC5]: ./0005-state-updates.md